aws-solutions-library-samples/guidance-for-carbon-data-lake-on-aws/README.md

 [Sample Emissions Factor Model](lib/stacks/stack-data-pipeline/construct-calculator/emissions_factor_model_2022-05-22.json).
 This is the lookup table used for coefficient inputs to the calculator microservice.

 Calculation methodologies reflected in this solution are aligned with the sample model, and this calculator stack may require modification if a new model is applied.
-To review calculation methodology and lookup tables please review the [Carbon Data Lake Emissions Calculator Stack](lib/stacks/stack-data-pipeline/construct-calculator/README.md).
+To review calculation methodology and lookup tables please review the [carbon data lake Emissions Calculator Stack](lib/stacks/stack-data-pipeline/construct-calculator/README.md).

 ## 👀 See also